matheusboing/fullcycle-nodejs-nginx/README.md

-To access database and view data inserted after run the application:
+To access database and view the data inserted after run the application:

 ```
 docker exec -it db bash